matt2718/qdsp/README.md

 I work in a research group that focuses on computational plasma physics.
-A few months back, I was troubleshooting some code, and I needed a way to view phase plots while debugging (piping the data to gnuplot was too slow) I was learning OpenGL at the time, so I hacked together some code to monitor my simulation in real time.
+A few months back, I was troubleshooting some code, and I needed a way to view phase plots while debugging (piping the data to gnuplot was too slow).
+I was learning OpenGL at the time, so I hacked together some code to monitor my simulation in real time.
 This ended up being *really* useful, so I cleaned it up and turned it into a library.